rifat562-gif/rifat562-gif.github.io/hobby.md

 # Photography

-Photography is my quiet way of paying attention.
-I’m drawn to natural light, open landscapes, and small details that people usually pass by.
-I like waiting for the *right moment*—a soft sky, a clean reflection, or a balanced frame.
-Most of my shots are nature-focused: greens after rain, calm horizons, and simple textures.
-For me, it’s not only about a “beautiful photo”—it’s about the mood it carries.
-I keep learning by experimenting with angles, light, and composition every time I shoot.
+Photography is my quiet habit and a simple way of staying present.
+I love capturing sky, rivers, trees, and streets, especially when light changes the mood of a place.
+Sunrise and sunset are my favorite moments because everything feels softer, warmer, and more alive.

+Most of my photos are unplanned.
+I stop when something feels right, a reflection on water, a clean horizon, a dramatic cloud, or the calm after rain.
+I prefer natural colors and simple framing, with minimal editing.
+For me, a good photo is not only about beauty.
+It is about the feeling it holds.

+Over time, photography has taught me patience and attention to detail.
+I learned to wait, to adjust angles, and to look twice before pressing the shutter.
+It also helps me slow down when life feels busy.
+Below are a few photographs I captured and saved as small memories of places and moments.

 ---